allouis/minivents/README.md

 This library understands the concept of so called *message busses* or *event busses*.
 A bus is a communication device that has events associated with it.
 When a message is sent over a message bus, all callback functions registered for that specific message are being called.

-The following documentation makes use of a certain terminilogy which probably should be explained briefly.
+The following documentation makes use of a certain terminology which should be explained briefly.

 *Events* and *messages* are used synonymously and describe quite virtual things.
 There is no event object in this library and events are only represented by their *name* or *type* (which are also different terms for the same thing).